ThePowerOfSwift/Ultimate-AdBlock/README.md

 This Content Blocking API is only available on 64 bit devices (iPhone 5s and newer, iPad Air and newer)

+### OSX Safari
+(Manual method, for now)
+- Open up the Safari Extension Builder from the Developer Menu.
+- Create a new extension
+- Copy the blockerList.json into the Extension folder you just created.
+- Load this blockerList.json into the Content Blocker dropdown menu.
+- Install the extension.

 ## How to update the filters

 Updating the blocking filters is easy:

 - Update the filters in the folder BlockData
+- Enable/Disable filters as you wish
 - CD TO /path/to/update-filters.swift in your terminal.
 - Run script: /usr/bin/swift update-filters.swift

-filters.json in the AdBlockerExtension is now updated.
-Open the app on your device to load the new filters into Safari.
+Both blockerList.json (UltimateAdBlock-Hosts & UltimateAdBlock-CSS) are now updated with the latest block data.
+Open the app on your iOS device to refresh the new filters into Safari.

 ## Contribute